 But how does MA differ from CRM?
 The best way to differentiate them is to identify their goals at the fundamental level.
 CRM focuses on gathering and tracking opportunities in your existing customer base; hence, it’s a relationship management solution.
 On the other hand, MA focuses on targeting, nurturing, and tracking new leads with one-to-one communication and engagement.
 In a way, the two are closely related.
 In fact, they’re too complimentary that many CRM solutions today have marketing automation functions or vice-versa.
 B2B Reviews sites can help you identify and compare the critical features of myriad CRM/MA solutions available in the market today.

 The Content Marketing Institute reported that blog is around 60% effective as a B2B tactic.
 A blog with frequent and original value content has numerous benefits:

 However, it’s sad to see many corporate blogs going under for lack of time and skill to manage content.
 You should save the company blog and enhance its content if you want to cash in on more leads and sales.
 Again, consider outsourcing this non-core service to a qualified B2B editorial team, which can create your editorial calendar, develop the content, and promote it.

 To save you time and effort, simply assign a managing editor in your company, who will act as the liaison to the outsourcing team.
 You need only to discuss your content marketing strategy with this editor, who, in turn, will be responsible to channel down to the outsourcing team your key messages and strategic positioning.
 The managing editor will also act as the lead resource and liaison of potential content ideas within the company.

-In today’s disruptive B2B landscape, it pays to know the industry trends the better and faster you can align your business goals and remain competitive.
+In today’s disruptive B2B landscape, it pays to know effective B2B marketing strategies and industry trends so that you can align your business goals with them and remain competitive.
 Failure to adapt to these trends is risking the very life of your business.